sws2apps/sws2apps-docs/organized/docs/app-overview/open-and-install.md

 The process is similar to the instruction above.
 To install the Organized app on Windows, follow these steps:

 1. Visit the [organized-app.com](https://organized-app.com/) application in your web browser.
 2. Click the '**Install**' button.
-Usually it's located in the top-right corner of the page, but different browsers may display Install button in different places.
+Usually, it's located in the top-right corner of the page, but different browsers may display Install button in different places.
 3. A pop-up window will appear asking if you want to install the app.
 Click '**Install**' again.
 4. The app will be downloaded and installed on your computer.